-In June 2001, the Financial Accounting Standards Board issued SFAS No. 142 "Goodwill and Other Intangible Assets", superseding APB Opinion No. 17, "Intangible Assets".
+In June 2001, the FASB issued SFAS No. 142 "Goodwill and Other Intangible Assets", superseding APB Opinion No. 17, "Intangible Assets".
 This statement addresses how intangible assets that are acquired individually or with a group of other assets (excluding assets acquired in a business combination) should be accounted for in financial statements upon their acquisition.
 This statement also addresses how goodwill and other intangible assets should be accounted for after they have been initially recognized in the financial statements.
 In accordance with this statement, goodwill and certain other intangible assets with indefinite lives will no longer be amortized, but evaluated for impairment based upon financial tests related to the current value for the related assets.
 As a result there may be more volatility in reported income than under the previous standards because impairment losses are likely to occur irregularly and in varying amounts.
 The company has adopted this statement in the first quarter of fiscal 2002.
 Upon initial adoption of this statement, the company has determined no impairment of goodwill or other intangible assets had occurred.
-Goodwill of \$63.6 million and other intangible assets (trademarks) of \$26.3 million have been accounted for consistently with the nonamortization provisions of this statement.
+Goodwill of \$74.3 million and other intangible assets(trademarks) of \$26.3 million have been accounted for consistently with the nonamortization provisions of this statement.
 As of September 28, 2002, the company does not have any intangible assets subject to amortization.
 In the first nine months of 2001, the company had recorded goodwill and other intangible asset amortization, which reduced net income by \$405,000 from \$2,722,000 or \$0.30 per share.

-In June 2001, the Financial Accounting Standards Board issued SFAS No. 143 "Accounting for Asset Retirement Obligations".
+In June 2001, the FASB issued SFAS No. 143 "Accounting for Asset Retirement Obligations".
 This statement addresses financial accounting and reporting obligations associated with the retirement of tangible long-lived assets and the associated asset retirement costs, and requires that such costs be recognized as a liability in the period in which incurred.
 This statement is effective for financial statements issued for fiscal years beginning after June 15, 2002.
 The company does not expect the adoption of this statement to have a material impact to the financial statements.

-In August 2001, the Financial Accounting Standards Board issued SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."
+In August 2001, the FASB issued SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."
 SFAS No. 144 supersedes SFAS No. 121 and requires that one accounting model be used for long-lived assets to be disposed of by sale, whether previously held and used or newly acquired and broadens the presentation of discontinued operations to include more disposal transactions.
 This statement is effective for financial statements issued for fiscal years beginning after December 15, 2001.
 The adoption of SFAS No. 144 did not have a material impact on the company's financial position, results of operations or cash flows.

-In April 2002, the Financial Accounting Standards Board issued SFAS 145, "Rescission of FASB Statements SFAS 4, 44 and 64, Amendment of FASB Statement No. 13 and Technical Corrections".
+In April 2002, the FASB issued SFAS No. 145, "Rescission of FASB Statements SFAS No. 4, 44 and 64, Amendment of FASB Statement No. 13 and Technical Corrections".
 SFAS No. 145 eliminates the current requirement that gains and losses on debt extinguishment must be classified as extraordinary items in the income statement.
-Instead, such gains and losses will be classified as extraordinary items only if they are deemed to be unusual and infrequent.
-The changes related to debt extinguishment will be effective for fiscal years beginning after May 15, 2002, and the changes related to lease accounting will be effective for transactions occurring after May 15, 2002.
-The company will apply this guidance prospectively on the effective dates.
+Instead, such gains and losses will be classified as extraordinary items only if

-In June 2002, the Financial Accounting Standards Board issued Statement No. 146, Accounting for Costs Associated with Exit or Disposal Activities.
+In June 2002, the FASB issued Statement No. 146, "Accounting for Costs Associated with Exit or Disposal Activities".
 This Statement requires recording costs associated with exit or disposal activities at their fair values when a liability has been incurred.
 Under previous guidance, certain exit costs were accrued upon management's commitment to an exit plan, which is generally before an actual liability has been incurred.
 This statement is effective for financial statements issued for fiscal years beginning after December 31, 2002.
 The company will apply this guidance prospectively.